Pharmacologic: alkylating agents

 Monitor signs of increased adrenal cortex activity (adrenal hypercorticism).
 Signs include cushingoid appearance, including puffiness in the face (moon face), increased abdominal fat, thin arms and legs, abdominal skin striations, changes in skin pigmentation, bruising, and deposition of fat behind the base of the neck (buffalo hump).
 Report these signs to the physician or nursing staff.

-Periodically assess body weight and other anthropometric measures (body mass index, body composition).
-Report a rapid or unexplained weight ...
+Periodically assess body weight and other anthropometric measures (body mass index, body composition). ...